iterative/dvc.org/content/docs/command-reference/commit.md

                   [targets [targets ...]]

 positional arguments:
-  targets        Limit command scope to these stages or .dvc files.
+  targets        Limit command scope to these tracked files/directories,
+                 .dvc files and stage or foreach-group names.
                  Using -R, directories to search for stages or .dvc files can also be given.
 ```